-It’s hard coal, which contains 86-97% carbon and mainly used by the metals industry, space heating in addition to generating electricity.
+It’s hard coal, which contains 86-97% carbon and is mainly used by the metals industry, space heating, and electricity generation.

-It’s brownish-black coal which contains 25-35% carbon, it’s crumbly and has high moisture content so it’s mostly used for generating electricity.
+It’s brownish-black coal, which contains 25-35% carbon.
+It´s crumbly and has a high moisture content, so it’s mostly used for generating electricity.

 And we can also classify coal into:

-Thermal coal: it’s mostly used for power generation because it’s more abundant, has lower carbon content and higher moisture than the metallurgical coal.
+Thermal coal is mostly used for power generation because it’s more abundant and has lower carbon content and higher moisture than metallurgical coal.

 The coal power plant has a simple and straightforward working principle which follows the Rankine cycle.

-The coal is initially milled to a fine powder to be pulverized and then burnt in a furnace (combustion chamber of a boiler).
+The coal initially mills to a fine powder until it pulverizes and then burns in a furnace (combustion chamber of a boiler).

 Then the heat energy released is used to heat water into super-hot steam.
-This under high pressure and temperature is used to turn the turbines connected to electrical generators by a shaft.
+This is used to turn the turbines connected to a shaft’s electrical generators under high pressure and temperature.
 It then drives the generators to produce electricity.

-After this process, electricity is transported by transmission and distribution lines to homes, industries, hospitals, workplaces, and so on.
+After this process, electricity is transported by transmission and distribution lines to homes, industries, hospitals, workplaces, etc.

-And we also cool and condense back the steam into the water to reuse in the boiler.
+And then it cools and condenses back the steam into the water to reuse in the boiler.

-The coal power plant diagram shows the components of the plant and the different stages of transforming the chemical energy (coal) into electrical energy.
+The coal power plant diagram shows the plant’s components and the different stages of transforming the chemical energy (coal) into electrical energy.

-We start with the boiler or the steam generation system; we supply the coal from coal bunkers via coal conveyors to be crushed into coal mills.
-And in the air heater, the air is preheated from flue gas via the air circulation sub-system.
+We start with the boiler or the steam generation system; we supply the coal from coal bunkers via coal conveyors to crush them into coal mills.
+And in the air heater, the air preheats from flue gas via the air circulation sub-system.

 Then we supply this pulverized coal with preheated air in a boiler furnace for firing.

-And the hot gases are re-circulated through boiler tubes and boiler drum for exchanging the heat to water to convert it into dry and superheated steam.
+And the hot gases re-circulate through boiler tubes and boiler drum for exchanging the heat to water to convert it into dry and superheated steam.

 Then under high pressure, this steam turns the blades of a turbine.

-And as the turbine is connected to an electrical generator by a shaft, the generator also spins to produce electrical energy.
+And as the turbine connects with an electrical generator by a shaft, the generator also spins to produce electrical energy.

-Then the separated saturated water and water vapors from the turbine passes through the condenser and the heater to be converted into saturated water.
+The separated saturated water and water vapors from the turbine pass through the condenser and the heater, then convert into saturated water.

-It is then injected via feed pumps into the boiler to complete the cycle.
+Then the feed pumps inject it into the boiler to complete the cycle.

 The following are efforts to deploy high efficiency up to 40% and low emission of this plant.